Hotel Marienlyst

 Hotel Marienlyst is a seaside hotel located just north of Kronborg Castle in Helsingør, Denmark.
 It takes its name after Marienlyst House, a neighboring former royal summer retreat, which was part of it from its foundation in 1859 until 1896.
 Facilities include a restaurant, bar, wellness area and a casino.
-The Danish national football team stays at the hotel in connection with home matches and training sessions.
+The Denmark national football team stays at the hotel in connection with home matches and training sessions.

 History

 In the second half of the 19th century, the Øresund coast became a popular summer destination for wealthy citizens from Copenhagen.
 J. S. Nathanson, a broker from Helsingør, rented Marienlyst House from Helsingør Municipality with the intention of opening a spa hotel.
 His inspiration came from visits to spa towns in Germany.
 As a publicity stunt, to profit from nearby Kronborg Castle's reputation as the home of Hamlet, he renamed a natural spring in the cliff behind the house Ophelia's Spring and constructed Hamlet's Grave nearby.
 Marienlyst Spa (Marienlyst Kur- og Søbadeanstalt) opened on 1 June 1858.
 Nathansen also charged the architect Niels Peder Christian Holsøe with the design of a new hotel building but went bankrupt before it had been completed and the project was there taken over by Helsingør Municipality.
 The new hotel building was inaugurated on 22 June 1861 with J. W. Briggs as operator.
-When Sarah Benhard was in Copenhagen in the summer of 1880 to perform in Adrienne Lecouvreur at the Royal Theatre, she visuted Hotel Marienlyst to see the Tomb of Hamlet and Ophelia's Spring.
+When Sarah Benhard was in Copenhagen in the summer of 1880 to perform in Adrienne Lecouvreur at the Royal Theatre, she visited Hotel Marienlyst to see the Tomb of Hamlet and Ophelia's Spring.

 The hotel was acquired by a private consortium in 1883.
 The hotel was expanded with a new hotel and restaurant building as well as a building used for theatre and concerts.
 Rge spa hotel was frequented by both Danish and international high society.
 King Christian IV's brother, Prince Hans, stayed in the hotel's room 15 in the summer time several years in a row and the king visited it at several occasions.
 Alexander III of Russia visited it for lunch.